mxagar/generative_ai_udacity/02_LLMs/README.md

 We have 5 USD for OpenAI usage via [Vocareum](https://www.vocareum.com/).

-Our budget can be checked in the `Cloud resources` tab.
+Our budget can be checked in the `Cloud Resources` tab.

 ```python
 import os